DataStories-UniPi/Hermes_PostgreSQL/doc/toptics.md

 # TOptics {#toptics}

-Hermes provides an implementation of TOptics algorithm.
-It is based on OPTICS algorithm, which is used for database clustering, but modified to work with spatiotemporal data ie. the Trajectory type of Hermes @cite ankerst1999optics
+Hermes provides an implementation of TOptics @cite nanni2006time algorithm.
+It is based on OPTICS @cite ankerst1999optics algorithm, which is used for point clustering, but modified to work with spatiotemporal data
-@cite nanni2006time.
+.
 In the next paragraphs, the necessary functions are presented, as well as a hands on example.

 ## TOptics ordering {#ordering}